COMMERCIAL LIABILITY INSURANCE

-Most commercial general liability insurance policies are written with a $500,000 limit per occurrence, but it’s not enough, in today’s world you need at least $1,000,000.
-Even this is not what is used to be as we live in a litigious society and seems everyone is trying to sue.
+Most commercial general liability insurance policies are written with a $500,000 limit per occurrence, but it’s not enough, in today’s world, you need at least $1,000,000.
+Even this is not what it used to be as we live in a litigious society and seems everyone is trying to sue.

 The Proper Insurance policy carriers $1,000,000 per occurrence of commercial liability standard with an option to upgrade to $2,000,000.
 The explosive growth of short-term rentals is financially rewarding to property owners, but it’s not worth the risk to be under or improperly insured.
 Take 5 minutes and get a quote from Proper Insurance and a licensed agent will contact you to discuss the importance of getting suitable protection.

 Commercial Liability Coverage: Why You Need It for Short-Term Rentals